p2p-way/p2p-agent-infra/ansible/readme.md

 | 7 | [ton](#ton-role)             | Install TON support - P2P                      |
 | 8 | [torrent](#torrent-role)     | Install Torrent support - P2P                  |

- Ansible roles are located in Git repository and agent will download and execute them.
-We also may update agent itself in case of need via [agent](#agent) role.
+ Ansible roles are located in a Git repository and agent will download and run them.
+We also may update agent itself in case of need via [Agent role](#agent-role).

- Each P2P role will install all required software and will start downloading content distributed via P2P protocols and agent node will become a distributor.
+ Each P2P role will install all required software components and will start downloading content distributed via P2P protocols and agent node will become a distributor.

 ## Roles

 ### Common role

- During agent configuration it may be required to perform some common tasks, like package installation, files and folders creation.
+ During agent configuration it may be required to perform some common tasks, like packages installation, files and folders creation.

 ### Agent role